MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 ## Summary

 Code reviews give you an opportunity to learn through knowledge sharing, increase product quality and sustain delivery over time.
 Some approaches you can use for success are; viewing the full context of the change, using conventional comments, a code review checklist and getting team consensus.

+The ideal code review for me depends on what kind of change we're reviewing, but would involve:

+- Clear context and description of the change by the author.
+- A respectful and insightful discussion between author and reviewers.
+- Both the author and reviewers learnt something that they can bring to future changes.
+- Results in a high quality code change that brings value to the customer.

+With the approaches outlined in this post, we can trend towards that ideal.

 If you or your team would like help with code reviews or anything to do with cloud native software, then [please get in contact with us](https://www.mechanicalrock.io/lets-get-started).